ChrstphrHll/npc_gen/students/Caeleb Embrae.md

 ---
 ### Description
 - 2nd year Tiefling Bard in Fiesn
-- straight blue hair that's geled back, Aqua eyes, and Deep Blue skin
+- short curly lighter blonde hair that's put up, Aqua eyes, and Deep Blue skin
 - Is Skillful and Libidinous, and has Invention as their ideal

 ### Organizations